 Merchants Square or Piazza Mercanti or Merchants Square is the true center of Milan.
 It was created from the middle of the thirteenth century (it is therefore older than Milan Cathedral) with a rectangular plan, and it was originally greater than what it is now.
 There were six openings toward it, corrisponding to the six parts in which the city was divided.
 The surrounding streets were named after the various activities carried out.

 The Borsa Italiana was established by Eugène de Beauharnais, viceroy of the Napoleonic Kingdom of Italy, through decrees dated 16 January and 6 February 1808.
 It is Italy's main stock exchange and is also informally known as Piazza Affari ("Business Square"), after the city square of Milan where its headquarters (the Palazzo Mezzanotte building) is located.

 The tour guides reserve the right to deny participation in any tour, to any person, for any reason.

-Neither WALKABOUT TOURS, nor the self-employed freelance guides who are the providers of the tours promoted by WALKABOUT TOURS, will be held responsible in any way for injuries to body or property incurred during tours.
+Neither CITYWALKERS, nor the self-employed freelance guides who are the providers of the tours promoted by CITYWALKERS, will be held responsible in any way for injuries to body or property incurred during tours.

-Participation in tours promoted by WALKABOUT TOURS is strictly on a voluntary basis.
+Participation in tours promoted by CITYWALKERS is strictly on a voluntary basis.